At this time many of the people of the trades of London were arrayed in livery, and a good time was about to begin.

-The Merchant Taylors' Company, now one of the Great Twelve, began as an association of working tailors, known as the Tailors' Company, and also known as the Fraternity of St Jon the Baptist.
-The Company received its first royal charter in 1327, and has occupied the same site on Threadneedle Street since at least 1347.
+The Merchant Taylors' Company, now one of the Great Twelve, began as an association of working tailors, known originally as the Fraternity of St John the Baptist of Tailors and Linen-Armourers.
+This Fraternity was recognised as such formally when it received its first royal charter in 1327.
+It has occupied the same site on Threadneedle Street since at least 1347.

 London by this time had become a metropolis, with over 80,000 people within its city walls.
 With rapid population growth came an explosion in crafts and trade, and by 1300, there were more than 180 trades recorded.
 The members of these crafts soon realised that they were stronger collectively than individually, forming themselves into companies.
 The companies combined the two key elements of medieval civic life: religion and business.
 As a collective, members could ensure high craft standards and fair prices throughout the City; they could provide funerals for their members and, importantly in pre-Reformation times, prayers for one's soul after death.
 As the City grew, so too did its reliance on these organisations.